uwec-innovation-labs/energy-dashboard-frontend/api/README.md

  note that there are two primary data fields you can retreive: timestamp and value. value returns a single number, while timestamp returns the date/time in milliseconds (epoch time)

+the energyAvailable field returns a list of energy types available for that building ex. for Hilltop, it returns ["electricity", "heat", "chiller"]

 QUERY PARAMETERS
   to limit or arrange the data retrieved, here are some parameters you can use:
     only: returns the top n commands. the second line of your query will look like this: